awsdocs/aws-doc-sdk-examples/ruby/example_code/dynamodb/README.md

 - AWS SDK for Ruby.
 For download and installation instructions, see [Installing the AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/setup-install.html).
 - Ruby 2.6 or later.
 After you install Ruby, add the path to Ruby in your environment variables so that you can run Ruby from any command prompt.
-- RSpec 4.0 or later (to run unit tests)
+- RSpec 4.0 or later (to run unit tests).
 - Download and run Amazon DynamoDB on your computer.
 For more information, see [Setting Up DynamoDB Local (Downloadable Version)](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
 - Set up an AWS access key to use the AWS SDKs.
 For more information,